AnyiLin/Pedro-Pathing-Quickstart/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/pedroPathing/TUNING.md

   `Circle`, but that's more so for fun than anything else.
 If you notice something could be improved, feel free to mess around more with your PIDs.
 That should be all!
 If you have any more questions, refer to the OVERVIEW readme file or the README readme file.
 Best of luck to your team this season! :)

+## Note About the PIDs
+In versions of Pedro Pathing before early August 2024, there were 2 PIDs used in the translational, heading, and drive control.
+However, now there is only one main PID.
+The old system can still be used.
+Scroll down to the bottom of `FollowerConstants` and set all the booleans from lines `151` to `153` to true.
+This will enable the two PID system that Pedro Pathing originally used.
+From there, scroll down and all the values pertaining to the secondary PIDs will be there.
+The two PID system works with a PID that handles larger errors (the main PID) and a second PID to handle smaller errors (the secondary PID).
+The main PID should be tuned to move the error within the secondary PID's range without providing too much momentum that could cause an overshoot.
+The secondary PID should be tuned to correct within its range quickly and accurately while minimizing oscillations.